eddydon850/printf/README.md

-Team project on printf with @edzordzinam && @edward
+Team project on printf with @edzordzinam & edward